Choctaw

-The Choctaw (Chahta /cho/) people are one of the Indigenous peoples of the Southeastern Woodlands of the United States, originally based in what is now Louisiana, Mississippi and Alabama.
+The Choctaw (Chahta /cho/) people are one of the Indigenous peoples of the Southeastern Woodlands of the United States, historically based in what is now Louisiana, Mississippi, and Alabama.
 The Choctaw language is a Western Muskogean language.
-Today, Choctaw people are enrolled in three federally recognized tribes: the Choctaw Nation of Oklahoma, Mississippi Band of Choctaw Indians, Jena Band of Choctaw Indians in Louisiana.
+Today, Choctaw people are enrolled primarily in three federally recognized tribes: the Choctaw Nation of Oklahoma, the Mississippi Band of Choctaw Indians, and the Jena Band of Choctaw Indians in Louisiana.
+The Yowani Choctaw, a historic Choctaw band, are federally recognized as a people within the Caddo Nation and are also enrolled as citizens of the Choctaw Nation of Oklahoma and the Mississippi Band of Choctaw Indians.
 Choctaw descendants are also members of other tribes.

 Etymology

-The Choctaw autonym is Chahta.
-"Choctaw" is an anglicized spelling.
-There are several theories as to the origin of the word "Chahta".
+The Choctaw autonym is Chahta, while "Choctaw" is an anglicized spelling.
+Several theories exist regarding the origin of the name Chahta.
 According to anthropologist John R. Swanton, the Choctaw derived their name from an early leader of the Choctaw people named Chahta.
-Another theory comes from Henry S. Halbert who suggests "Chahta" is a blended word from the Choctaw phrase "hvcha hattak" meaning "people of the river", referring to ancient Choctaw towns located along the Tombigbee River.
+Another theory, proposed by Henry S. Halbert, suggests that Chahta is a blended form of the Choctaw phrase hvcha hattak, meaning "people of the river", a reference to early Choctaw towns located along the Tombigbee River.